WebAssembly/component-model/design/mvp/CanonicalABI.md

 Within the async case, there are two sub-cases depending on whether the `callback` `canonopt` was set.
-When `callback` is present, waiting happens in an "event loop" inside `canon_lift`.
+When `callback` is present, waiting happens in an "event loop" inside `canon_lift` which also allows yielding (i.e., allowing other tasks to run without blocking) by setting the LSB of the returned `i32`.
 Otherwise, waiting must happen by calling `task.wait` (defined below), which potentially requires the runtime implementation to use a fiber (aka. stackful coroutine) to switch to another task.
 Thus, `callback` is an optimization for avoiding fiber creation for async languages that don't need it (e.g., JS, Python, C# and Rust).

 Uncaught Core WebAssembly [exceptions] result in a trap at component boundaries.
 Thus, if a component wishes to signal an error, it must use some